-The relative composition of the portfolios of Guaranteed Loans constituting Pledged Assets heretofore acquired with proceeds of the Prior Bonds and anticipated to be acquired with proceeds of the 2000 Bonds is shown herein under the heading "THE 2000 BONDS--Security for the 2000 Bonds--The Portfolios of Guaranteed Loans-Summary Information."
+The relative composition of the portfolios of the Guaranteed Loans constituting Pledged Assets heretofore acquired with proceeds of the Prior Bonds and anticipated to be acquired with proceeds of the 2001 Bonds is shown herein under the heading "THE 2001 BONDS--Security for the 2001 Bonds--The Portfolios of Guaranteed Loans-Summary Information."
 Revenues received with respect to Guaranteed Loans are to be applied in accordance with the Resolution, which under certain circumstances permits such revenues to be used for the acquisition or funding of other Guaranteed Loans and Alternative Loans.
-See "SUMMARY OF CERTAIN PROVISIONS OF THE GENERAL RESOLUTION--Priority of Application of Moneys Received as Pledged Assets."
+See "SUMMARY OF CERTAIN PROVISIONS OF THE GENERAL RESOLUTION-Determination of Priority Deposit and Use Amounts."

-Sources of Revenue and Security
+Sources of Revenue and Security .....

-- (1) Education Loans, including Guaranteed Loans and Alternative Loans, pledged under the Resolution.
-See "EXPECTED APPLICATION OF 2000 BOND PROCEEDS."
+Sources of Revenue and Security for the 2001 Bonds include: (1) Education Loans, including Guaranteed Loans and Alternative Loans, pledged under the Resolution.
+See "EXPECTED APPLICATION OF 2001 BOND PROCEEDS."
 Each Guaranteed Loan is to be insured or guaranteed and reinsured as described herein.
-No Alternative Loan will be so insured or guaranteed and reinsured; provided, that Alternative Loans may be made or acquired only upon receipt of a confirmation of rating with respect to all Bonds issued and outstanding under the General Resolution by the Rating Agencies, as herein defined.
-As of the date hereof, no Alternative Loans have been financed with proceeds of Prior Bonds and no Alternative Loans are being financed with the initial proceeds of the 2000 Bonds. - (2) Interest payments with respect to Education Loans made by or on behalf of borrowers. - (3) All amounts received in respect of payment of principal on Education Loans held by the Corporation, including scheduled, delinquent and advance payments, payouts or prepayments, proceeds from the guarantee, or from the sale, assignment or other disposition of Education Loans. - (4) Any applicable Special Allowance Payments authorized to be made by the Secretary in respect of Guaranteed Loans pursuant to Section 438 of the Higher Education Act or similar allowances authorized from time to time by federal law or regulation. - (5) Any applicable Interest Subsidy Payments payable in respect of any Guaranteed Loans by the Secretary under Section 428 of the Higher Education Act. - (6) Moneys and securities from time to time held by the Trustee under the terms of the Resolution (excluding moneys and securities held, or required to be deposited, in the Rebate Fund) and any and all other real or personal property of every name and nature from time to time by delivery or by writing of any kind conveyed, mortgaged, pledged, assigned or transferred as and for additional security under the Resolution.
+No Alternative Loan will be so insured or guaranteed and reinsured; provided, however, that Alternative Loans may be made or acquired only upon receipt of a confirmation of rating with respect to all Bonds issued and outstanding under the General Resolution by the Rating Agencies, as herein defined.

+- (2) Interest payments with respect to Education Loans made by or on behalf of borrowers. - (3) All amounts received in respect of payment of principal on Education Loans held by the Corporation, including scheduled, delinquent and advance payments, payouts or prepayments, proceeds from the guarantee, or from the sale, assignment or other disposition of Education Loans. - (4) Any applicable Special Allowance Payments authorized to be made by the Secretary in respect of Guaranteed Loans pursuant to Section 438 of the Higher Education Act or similar allowances authorized from time to time by federal law or regulation. - (5) Any applicable Interest Subsidy Payments payable in respect of any Guaranteed Loans by the Secretary under Section 428 of the Higher Education Act. - (6) Moneys and securities from time to time held by the Trustee under the terms of the Resolution (excluding moneys and securities held, or required to be deposited, in the Rebate Fund) and any and all other real or personal property of every name and nature from time to time by delivery or by writing of any kind conveyed, mortgaged, pledged, assigned or transferred as and for additional security under the Resolution.